YanjieZe/3D-Diffusion-Policy/README.md

 - Try to use **global position** instead of relative position as **action space**.

 **Applications and extensions of DP3 from the community**:
+- [arXiv 2025.06](https://arxiv.org/abs/2506.15666), *Vision in Action: Learning Active Perception from Human Demonstrations*, where DP3 serves as a strong baseline in active perception tasks.
 - [arXiv 2025.06](https://arxiv.org/abs/2506.14317), *ClutterDexGrasp: A Sim-to-Real System for General Dexterous Grasping in Cluttered Scenes*, where DP3 shows impressive dex grasping capbilities by distilling an RL teacher policy.
 - [arXiv 2025.05](https://arxiv.org/abs/2505.07819), *H3DP: Triply-Hierarchical Diffusion Policy for Visuomotor Learning*, where DP3 shows significantly better results over DP and DP w/ depth.
 - [arXiv 2025.03](https://arxiv.org/abs/2503.07511), *PointVLA: Injecting the 3D World into Vision-Language-Action Models*, where [iDP3 Encoder](https://github.com/YanjieZe/Improved-3D-Diffusion-Policy) is used in training a powerful 3D VLA.